 Predicted score distributions for variant classification

 This plot gives an overview of the predicted score distribution, fitted with a mixture of three Gaussians.
 To minimize biases, low-confidence predictions are excluded.
 At one end of the spectrum, mutations close to zero extending down to the median of the middle Gaussian are classified as neutral.
 At the other end, mutations with very negative scores are classified as impactful, until they are more likely to belong to the middle Gaussian than the leftmost one.
-Mutations falling in between are categorised as uncertain.
+Mutations falling in between are categorised as mild.
 The two vertical lines indicate the boundaries of the three classes.

 GMM_distrib